Secure Messengers - The 5 Best Alternatives to WhatsApp

 Risks

-It sounds too good to be true, but there really aren't all too many security risks when using Signal.
+It sounds too good to be true, but Signal doesn't have too many risks.
 The service doesn't gather any data, since the foundation behind the messenger has no need to generate profits.

 No automatic updates after changing your telephone number.